twardokus/v2verifier/README.md

 testing environment or synthesized GPS source.*

 ## Replay attack with V2Verifier
 Conducting a replay attack requires three USRPs and three PCs.
+Note that these instructions apply only to DSRC at present.
 One USRP, which will be used to conduct the attack, will require two antennas.

 Set up two PCs as above and run the normal transmitter and receiver programs.
 Make sure to use the `-g` option with